manavm1990/curriculum/docs/177/week-1/terminal.md

 Note that you can also use the up and down arrow keys to navigate through your command history.

-#### Terminal Video
+#### Terminal Videos

-You'll want to follow along with the video below to get a better understanding of the terminal.
+You'll want to follow along with the videos below to get a better understanding of the terminal.
 Remember that if you are on Mac, you are using Warp Terminal (do 'command' + 'space' and search for, "Warp").
 If you are on Windows, you are using the GitBash terminal (press the Windows key and search for, "GitBash").

 <div class="sp-embed-player" data-id="cZVI3oVJ1q0">
 <script src="https://go.screenpal.com/player/appearance/cZVI3oVJ1q0"></script>